 It has made a huge difference for Cooley, who just turned 10 on July 1, 2015.
 At his recent veterinary visit, his vet was amazed at the physical shape his is in for his age.
 Since he is a service dog, as well as an active canine athlete who competes in traditional obedience, rally obedience and Treibball, as well as, doing agility for fun and confidence, I am interested in doing all that I can to keep him fit for work and play.

-I have found that answer with the Canine Core Fitness classes offered through Dog Zone's certified instructors.
+I have found that answer with the Canine Core Fitness classes offered through OSA's certified instructors.
 I love the way the classes were structured to start with introducing the dog to the equipment that is utilized.
 Instruction given to me to warm him up and cool him down properly, as well as stretching and rubdown exercises to help maximize benefits.
 Instructors move dogs and their handlers along as the discover the need for more challenge and safety is always kept first and paramount with dogs wearing proper safety equipment.

 Classes are kept small (10 dog limit), to allow for one on one instruction as needed and instructors are always available for questions should they arise during sessions or while additional work is being done at home.